-Unable to reach a consensus with authorities in Europe around fair gene therapy pricing, bluebird bio will “wind down” its operations there to focus on business in the United States.
+Unable to reach a consensus with authorities in Europe around fair gene therapy pricing, bluebird bio will “wind down” its operations there to focus on business in the U.S.

 Citing the challenges of “achieving appropriate value recognition and market access” for its blood disorder treatment Zynteglo, bluebird president Andrew Obenshain called the situation “untenable for a small innovative company at this time.”

 “European players have not yet evolved their approach to gene therapy in a way that can recognize the innovation and the expected life-long benefit of these products,” Obenshain said in a release.